• Skip to primary navigation

 2. Creative Arts and Crafts

 Making arts and crafts is a fantastic way to get your child to learn about shapes and colours.
-The tactile aspect of these activities may also be important for honing the important fine motor skills used for writing and drawing.
-To further emphasize the tactile aspects of these activities, offer materials like glue, glitter, clay, beads, and other art supplies with strong tactile qualities.
-Found objects like rocks, boxes, and even jars can also be included to further enhance your child’s sensory exploration.
+The tactile aspect of these activities may also be necessary for honing the essential fine motor skills used for writing and drawing.
+To further emphasise the tactile elements of these activities, offer materials like glue, glitter, clay, beads, and other art supplies with strong tactile qualities.
+Found objects like rocks, boxes, and even jars can also be included to enhance your child’s sensory exploration further.

 3. Healthy Food Preparation

-The kitchen is a great place for children to learn about a vast array of subjects, including math, basic chemistry, hygiene, and nutrition.
-Every once in a while, have your child assist you with various kitchen tasks to give them a hands-on feel for those various topics.
-Eventually, you can have them prep simple meals like Italian, Mexican, and avocado grilled cheese sandwiches to allow them to better synthesize what they have learned.
+The kitchen is an excellent place for children to learn about a vast array of subjects, including math, introductory chemistry, hygiene, and nutrition.
+Every once in a while, have your child assist you with various kitchen tasks to give them a hands-on feel for those multiple topics.
+Eventually, you can have them prep simple meals like Italian, Mexican, and avocado grilled cheese sandwiches to help them synthesise what they have learned better.

 four children holding hands walking down a wooded path having fun